plesk/Piwik-LdapConnection/README.md

-# Piwik LdapConnection Plugin
+# Matomo LdapConnection Plugin

 ## Description

-Configurable piwik plugin to create an LDAP connection, which can be reused by other plugins.
+Configurable Matomo plugin to create an LDAP connection, which can be reused by other plugins.
-Is uses the ZF2 Ldap component: http://framework.zend.com/manual/2.3/en/index.html#zend-ldap
+It uses the ZF2 Ldap component: http://framework.zend.com/manual/2.3/en/index.html#zend-ldap

 Currently used by https://github.com/ThaDafinser/LdapVisitorInfo

 ## FAQ

-__Why is PIWIK 2.5 required?__

-Because the configuration (to be explicit accountFilterFormat) is destroyed in the previous version See the ticket here: https://github.com/piwik/piwik/issues/5890

 __What does this plugin do?__